 7. Ny Carlsberg Glyptotek

-Next up on this three-days in Copenhagen itinerary is Ny Carlsberg Glyptotek, my favorite museum in Copenhagen.
 This museum houses an amazing collection of paintings from the Golden Age of Danish Painting and an extensive collection of French paintings.
 There are also antiquities from the Mediterranean including Egypt, Italy, and Greece.

 Impressionists and Post-impressionists such as Cézanne, Monet, Manet, Van Gogh, and Gauguin are very well-represented at the museum.
 The collection includes the largest booty of Rodin sculptures outside of France and his famous Kiss sculpture is on display.
-Watch out for The Absinthe Drinker by Manet, Van Gogh’s stark Landscape from Saint-Remy, and Degas’ remarkable bronze ballerina The Little Dancer.

 The Roman Collection is home to some top-notch busts of Rome’s public figures including those of luminaries such as General Pompey, Emperor Augustus, Emperor Hadrian, and the evil and depraved Caligula.
-The collection of Ancient Egyptian Art ranges from delicate vases to some huge sculptures.

 I really love the Winter Garden here.
-This green oasis of palm trees, planted beneath a glass dome, was included in the original design as a means to lure visitors who normally might not have an affinity for art.
-It has certainly worked because crowds flock here.
-Look out for the Water Mother sculpture depicting a naked woman reclining in a small pool, surrounded by a group of babies.
+This green oasis of palm trees, planted beneath a glass dome, was included in the original design as a means to lure visitors who usually might not have an affinity for art.

-Ny Carlsberg Glyptotek is open Tuesday–Sunday from 11:00–18:00 (until 21:00 on Thursday).
-The price of admission is 115 DKK with free admission on Tuesdays.
+Ny Carlsberg Glyptotek is open Tuesday–Sunday from 10:00–17:00 (until 21:00 on Thursday).
+The price of admission is 125 DKK with free admission on Tuesdays.

 8. Design Museum

-Scandinavia has a legendary reputation for design, so it’s hardly surprising that Copenhagen is home to a splendid design museum.
 The Design Museum was founded in 1890 with the goal of encouraging both designers and consumers to create and seek out better-quality goods and also to communicate the idea of quality within the design.
-Since 1926 it has been located in one of the best Rococo-style buildings in Copenhagen, the former King Frederik’s Hospital.

 Covering handicrafts, industrial design, and furniture design, the collection accentuates work by esteemed Danish designers such as Arne Jacobsen, Poul Henningsen, and Kaare Klint.
 I really loved some of the furniture pieces that seemed straight out of a surrealist painting.

 The museum is also home to the largest library in Scandinavia dedicated to design.
-If you’re interested in picking up some Danish souvenirs, you’ll find design-orientated books, unique ceramics, glassware and trinkets at the museum store.
+If you’re interested in picking up some Danish souvenirs, you’ll find design-orientated books, unique ceramics, glassware, and trinkets at the museum store.

-The museum is open Tuesday–Sunday from 10:00–18:00 (until 21:00 on Wednesday).
-Admission costs 115 DKK.
+The Design Museum is open Tuesday–Sunday from 10:00–18:00 (until 20:00 on Thursday).
+The entrance costs 130 DKK.

 9. Tivoli Gardens

-Ah yes, we finally come to the world-famous Tivoli Gardens, one of the best experiences while sightseeing in Copenhagen.
-Tivoli first opened its gates in 1843, making it the second oldest amusement park in the world.
 With its amusement rides, carnival games, exotic buildings, splendid manicured flower gardens, and entertainment venues, Tivoli has a vibe that mesmerizes both children and adults.
 Whether you are a thrill-seeker or not, the atmosphere at Tivoli is magical enough to warrant a visit.

 Fun Fact